vignan98/Citizen-Data-Science-Platform/README.md

    <img src= "https://img.shields.io/badge/PostgreSQL-316192?style=for-the-badge&logo=postgresql&logoColor=white" title = "POSTGRESQL" alt ="POSTGRESQL" width="100" height="40"/>&nbsp;
  </div>

-## INTRODUCTION
+## INTRODUCTION 🙋‍♂️
-  * As a Software Engineer at **Ericsson India Global Services** I worked on Complete configuration and Environmental set up of a complex, automated Data Science Application called **DATAIKU** which was onboared under the name **Citizen Data Science Platform**
+  * As a Software Engineer at **Ericsson India Global Services** I worked on Complete configuration and Environmental set up of a complex, automated Data Science Application called **DATAIKU** which was onboared under the name **Citizen Data Science Platform**.
+  * The three instances of the application POC, Sandbox, Production were configured and entire environmental set up was designed and orchestrated on Microsoft Azure & Linux.
+  * Understanding the application and its design, Configuring Azure VMs, onboarding new features were the primary tasks involved during the installation process
+  * This Application requires knowledge of Data Science, Machine Learning to understand different workflows that were developed to automate the steps in Machine Learning

+## USE CASE & MY WORk 🖥️

+  * Different business teams like Supply, Sourcing, Innovation have their Data in different database instances.
+The primary goal of these business teams is to analyse their data efficiently & Develop a Machine Learning model that would be used for future predictions.
+  * As a part of Application Owners team our duties include understanding the use case,suggesting further steps in onboarding the data from postgresql/Mysql databases & supporting the business teams from Data Cleaning to Model deployment stage.
+  * Documentation of the entire installation process was carried out to track the progress and install the same application on other instances.

+## HANDLING SECURITY QUESTIONS & PUSHING THE APPLICATION TO PRODUCTION
+  * Different Security questions regarding Data, and visibility of the Data, leakage of data from databases, User controls, admin controls were brainstormed and handled.
+  * Once the application was pushed to production, users were onboarded to work on different use case projects.
+The issues related to server Management, log Management, Memory Management were handled efficiently & quickly.